myscriptbox-org/deb-publish/README.md

 This command lists the domains for an account.
 In each domain, the user can publish a reprepro repository.
 Example
 **deb-publish** account john@doe.com -show-domains

-### account [obj] -fix-keydb-trust
-This command sets the trust level of all keys to 6.
-Below that level, the keys are mostly unusable for signing purposes.
-Example:
-**deb-publish** account john@doe.com -fix-keydb-trust

 ### account [obj] -upload-pubkey [arg]
 This command uploads a public key file to the account's key database.
 Example:
 **deb-publish** account john@doe.com -upload-pubkey mykey.gpg.pub
 The file extension does not matter.
 You can also supply the key on stdin by using filename '-'.
 Example:
 cat mykey.gpg.pub | **deb-publish** account john@doe.com -upload-pubkey -

+### account [obj] -fix-keydb-trust
+This command sets the trust level of all keys to 6.
+Below that level, the keys are mostly unusable for signing purposes.
+Example:
+**deb-publish** account john@doe.com -fix-keydb-trust

-### account.domain.arg [obj] -download-pubkey-to-gpg-man
+### account [obj] -show-keys
-This command downloads downloads a domain-level public key in your local gpg database:
+This command shows all the keys in the account's key database.
+The private key is required for the purposes of signing packages.
+Example:
-**deb-publish** account.domain john@doe.com garagesoft.com -download-pubkey-to-gpg-man
+**deb-publish** account john@doe.com -show-keys

 ### account.domain.arg [obj] -upload-pubkey [args]
 This command uploads a public key for a domain for an account.
 Synopsis: